tastybug/zettelkasten/catalog/spring/springboot-mod4-web-apps-and-rest.md

 }
 ```

-### Getting Controller Method Arguments
+### Accessing the Request Body, Headers and other Parameters

-Spring Web makes it very easy to get any kind of element of a request by simply mentioning them in the paramter of the method:
+Spring Web makes it very easy to get any kind of element of a request by simply mentioning them in the parameter of the method:

 * `Principal` is the user
 * `@RequestParam("accountId") int accountId` for query params: <http://host/account?accountId=1234>